Workflow: Visium HD cell-level

 ggplotly(plotKontext)

-We can then inspect radii-dependent curves (for example Myeloid around Tumour) to confirm at which scales the effect appears, which is often informative for processes like invasion fronts or peritumoural niches.
+We can then inspect radius-dependent curves (for example, Myeloid cells around Tumor cells) to determine the spatial scales at which the effect emerges, which is often informative for processes such as invasion fronts or peritumoral niches.

 curves <- kontextCurve(